TSltd/phase_router_rs/ReadMe.md

 # **Phase Router**

-A **high-performance, deterministic routing kernel** for capacity-constrained systems, constructing **balanced bipartite routings** using cyclic phase arithmetic.
+A **deterministic, capacity-aware routing kernel** that reduces dropped work in load-balanced systems.

-> A lightweight, deterministic alternative to optimal transport under capacity constraints.
+> Trades microseconds of routing for milliseconds of saved compute.

 Hashing assumes all targets are equal.